xiongyu0523/azure-sphere-bootcamp/README.md

  ![](images/bme280.png)

-> If you're using AVNET_MT3620_SK and do not have a sensor board, you can refer to Step 16 in [Lab-4](Lab-4.md) to use on-board accelemeter, gyrometer and pressure sensors.
+> If you're using AVNET_MT3620_SK and do not have a sensor board, you can refer to Step 16 in [Lab-4](Lab-4.md) to use on-board accelemeter, gyrometer and pressure sensors as alternative solution.

 # Labs